Start with the operating model

 - Decide who may approve final commercial and technical outputs.

-- Decide who can mark a package as awarded.
+- Decide who can record the award decision on a package.

 Access